JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - CPU better choice for general, non-DL, small data cases.

-- GPU for data with huge volume
+- GPU for data with huge volume, Deep Learning.

+### **Distributed vs Non-Distributed ML**

+- We should not use SPARK or equivalent solution if:

+  - processing pandas time is reasonable.

+  - we dont need all data to be processed.

+  - we have equivalent solution in cloud (EMR).

+  - solution can be implemented with simple SQL.